ameseee/kwk-curriculum-site/web-app/lessons/css-intro/index.md

 ## Learning Goals

+* Understand the purpose and role of CSS in a webpage
-* Understand the basics of CSS
+* Understand and use the syntax of a CSS rule
 * Experiment with some of the common properties for aesthetic
-* Build a small static site and style our markup

 ## Technical Vocabulary